What Does a DevOps Engineer Do? A Career Guide

 How to become a DevOps engineer

-Many job descriptions for DevOps engineers call for at least a bachelor's degree in computer science or a related field, though some employers will accept equivalent work experience.
+Many job descriptions for DevOps engineering roles call for at least a bachelor's degree in computer science or a related field, though some employers will accept equivalent work experience.
+75 percent of DevOps Engineers have a bachelor's degree, 20 percent have a master's degree, and 2 percent have an associate degree [2].

 Earn a certification.